ys112/tp/docs/UserGuide.md

 * Applicants matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* To accommodate HR officers who deal with a large volume of applicants, executing `find` two or more times without clicking on the buttons on the Filter side panel or using `filter` command or using `list` command or clicking on `Show All `will lead to an `AND` search between the keywords provided between the     searches.
+* To accommodate HR officers who deal with a large volume of applicants, executing `find` two or more times without clicking on the buttons on the Filter side panel or using `filter` command or using `list` command or clicking on `Show All` on the `List` UI Panel will lead to an `AND` search between the keywords provided between the     searches.
 However, this will not affect the `OR` search mentioned previously amongst the keywords provided in the same find command.<br>
   e.g. User first executes `find John` and the HRConnect will return all applicants with John in the name.
 If the user then executes `find Doe` directly after the previous find command, HRConnect will only return those with both John *and* Doe in their names.<br>
   e.g. User first executes `find John Yu` and the HRConnect will return all applicants with John or Yu in the name.
 If the user then executes `find Doe` directly after the previous find command, HRConnect will only return those with both John *and* Doe or those with both Yu *and* Doe in their names ie `John Yu` will not get returned.